Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 What is Cinnamon Used For?

-Here’s an aromatic footnote.
-There is also a rich tradition of cinnamon being used in incense oil blends and sticks.
+There is also a rich tradition of cinnamon being used in incense sticks and oil blends.

 Can I Grow Cinnamon From Seeds?